 DevOps on AWS - Tools, processes, and enablement to make cloud native DevOps work for you

-At Trek10, we leverage the best AWS native and third party tools for code-defined infrastructure, continuous integration, and automated deployment pipelines.
-As an AWS DevOps Competency Partner, we provide the AWS-focused expertise and DevOps methodologies that make our clients’ software output more efficient, reliable, and high quality.
+Trek10 leverages the best AWS native and third party tools for code-defined infrastructure, continuous integration, and automated deployment pipelines.
+As one of the first AWS DevOps Competency Partners globally, we provide the AWS-focused expertise and DevOps methodologies that make our clients’ software output more efficient, reliable, and high quality.
 Whether your preference is CodePipeline, GitLab, Jenkins or other tooling, Trek10 has a set of best practices to optimize your workflow.

 This webinar, produced by Trek10 and AWS, defines best practices for designing an AWS multi-account CI/CD framework that is scalable to hundreds of AWS accounts.
 We provide an approach for automating dynamic feature branch pipelines, discuss local vs. cloud testing, and review secrets management with cross-account security.